 Bees need a place in which to establish their home, both in nature and in our hives.
 Their choice of wax-based, hexagonal cells is a simple approach but one that affords them many benefits.
 Before we look at why bees choose this approach, let’s first consider the purposes for which they use this comb.

 The most obvious and well-known reason bees build comb is as a place to create and store honey.
 We do, of course, take indirect advantage of that eventually around the breakfast table.
 But while bees deliver that sweet treat to us, they obviously don’t do it for our benefit!

 Honey is an essential resource for the bee, particularly essential if they are to survive the winter months.
 During the cold months, bees are unable to venture away from the hive to gather nectar and pollen.
-They must, therefore, be totally reliant on the honey resources they have built up within the hive, as they form the "winter cluster".
+They are, therefore, reliant on the honey resources they have built up within the hive, as they form the “winter cluster”.